Swetha07062003/AI-Based-Autonomous-Navigation-System_-/README.md

 # 🚗 AI-Based Autonomous Navigation System

+🚀 A simulation of autonomous robot navigation using A* path planning with dynamic obstacle handling.

+---

 ## 📌 Project Overview

 This project simulates an AI-based autonomous navigation system in a 2D grid environment, where a robot intelligently navigates from a user-defined start point to a destination while avoiding obstacles.